Xenaquas/ReSearch-RL/README.md

 Launch hypothesis_test.ipynb in Jupyter to tweak parameters, re‑generate plots, or inspect raw data.

 🤝 Acknowledgments & License
-This work was inspired by—and builds upon—the MIT‑licensed ReSearch project.
+This work was inspired by ReSearch-RL and builds upon—the MIT‑licensed ReSearch project.
 All original code in this assignment is written from scratch and free for educational use under a Creative Commons Attribution license.

 Thank you for reviewing this exploration of search‑driven reasoning in LLMs.
 I look forward to your feedback and questions!